kurawlefaraaz/Soft-Skills/Introduction.md.md

 - Soft Skills are personal attributes that enable someone to interact effectively with other people.
 - Unlike hard skills, soft skills are more difficult to learn, given their innate (in born) nature.
 - These skills are applicable to any profession and even in our personal life.
+- Examples: Communication Skills, Leadership skills etc.
 ## Hard Skills
 - Are the technical or professional skill we learn in our life.
 - These skills are comperativly easy to learn than soft skills.
-- These skills are only applicable in cer
+- These skills are only applicable in certain industries and profession.
+- Examples: Programming, Accounting etc.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM4MTg0ODQzNiw3OTUyNzA2ODldfQ==
+eyJoaXN0b3J5IjpbNDY4ODkyODc0LDc5NTI3MDY4OV19
 -->